agama-project/agama-project.github.io/docs/user/reference/cli.md

 In Agama's jargon, the term 'probing' refers to the process of 'analyzing' the system.
 This includes reading software repositories, analyzing storage devices, and more.
 The 'probe' command initiates this analysis process and returns immediately.
-TODO: do we really need a "probe" action?

 **Usage:** `agama probe`